pmgraham/datagrunt/README.md

-# Welcome To datagrunt
+# Welcome To Datagrunt

-datagrunt is a Python library designed to simplify the way you work with CSV files.
+Datagrunt Is A Python Library Designed To Simplify The Way You Work With CSV files.
 It provides a streamlined approach to reading, processing, and transforming your data into various formats, making data manipulation efficient and intuitive.

-## Why datagrunt?
+## Why Datagrunt?

-Born out of real-world frustration, datagrunt eliminates the need for repetitive coding when handling CSV files.
-Whether you're a data analyst, data engineer, or data scientist, datagrunt empowers you to focus on insights, not tedious data wrangling.
+Born out of real-world frustration, Datagrunt Eliminates The Need For repetitive coding when handling CSV files.
+Whether you're a data analyst, data engineer, or data scientist, Datagrunt Empowers You To Focus On insights, not tedious data wrangling.

 ## Key Features

-- **Intelligent Delimiter Inference:**  Datagrunt automatically detects and applies the correct delimiter for your CSV files using a custom algorithm and the power of DuckDB.
+- **Intelligent Delimiter Inference:**  Datagrunt Automatically Detects and applies the correct delimiter for your CSV files using a custom algorithm and the power of DuckDB.
 - **Seamless Data Processing:** Leverage the robust capabilities of DuckDB to perform advanced data processing tasks directly on your CSV data.
 - **Flexible Transformation:** Easily convert your processed CSV data into various formats to suit your needs.
 - **Pythonic API:** Enjoy a clean and intuitive API that integrates seamlessly into your existing Python workflows.

 ## Installation

-Get started with datagrunt in seconds using pip:
+Get started with Datagrunt In Seconds Using Pip:

 ```bash
 pip install datagrunt